-In response to the Public Service Commission's ("Commission") June 23, 2008 Order Establishing Energy Efficiency Portfolio Standard and Approving Programs ("Order Establishing EEPS")1, Consolidated Edison Company of New York Inc. ("Con Edison" or "the Company") filed a portfolio of energy efficiency programs on August 21, 2008 and September 22, 2008.
+In response to the Commission's June 23rd 2008 Order in the Energy Efficiency Portfolio Standards ("EEPS") Proceeding ("EEPS Order"), 1 Consolidated Edison Company of New York Inc. ("Con Edison" or the "Company"), filed a portfolio of energy efficiency programs on August 21, 2008 and September 22, 2008.

-The Small Business Direct Installation ("SBDI") Program, known as a 60-day Fast Track Expedited Program, was designed for rapid deployment of energy efficiency measures to specific market segments.
-The SBDI segment is defined as small business customers with average peak monthly demand of less than 100kW.
-The Commission approved the electric Fast-Track programs - as modified - in its January 16, 2009 Order Approving "Fast Track" Utility-Administered Electric Energy Efficiency Programs with Modifications.2
+The Small Business Direct Installation ("SBDI") Program, known as a 60-day Fast Track Expedited Program ("Expedited Program"), was designed for rapid deployment of energy efficiency measures to specific market segments.
+This segment is defined as small business customers with average peak monthly demand of less than 100kW.
+The electric Expedited Programs were approved- as modified by the Public Service Commission ("Commission") - on January 16, 2009 ("Electric Fast Track Order").2

-As required by Commission's Order Authorizing Efficiency Programs, Revising Incentive Mechanism, and Establishing a Surcharge Schedule, dated October 25, 20113, this updated Implementation Plan ("Plan") revises the original implementation plan submitted on May 15, 2009, and includes only the SBDI program.
-The program is delivered through Implementation Contractors ("ICs") who market the program, undertake surveys, work with their installation subcontractors, process paperwork, inspect installations, and report to the Company on all aspects of program delivery.
+As required by the Commission's Order Authorizing Efficiency Programs, Revising Incentive Mechanism, and Establishing a Surcharge Schedule3, this updated Implementation Plan was previously revised to update the original plan submitted on May 15, 2009 to include only the SBDI program (the "Program").
+The Program is delivered through Implementation Contractors ("IC") who sell the Program, undertake surveys, work with their installation subcontractors, process paperwork, inspect installations, and report to the Company on all aspects of Program delivery.
 The Company re-bid the IC role in the winter and spring of 2012, receiving over 30 expressions of interest, and yielding a structure with two ICs, each having a designated territory and associated goals for the program cycle 2012-15.
+As required by the Commission's Order Modifying Certain Energy Efficiency Portfolio Standard (EEPS) Programs this updated Implementation Plan includes a modification providing the Company with discretion to allow customers whose demand exceeds the current eligibility limit by up to 10% to participate in Program, subject to the limitation that customers within the demand range of 100 kW to 110 kW be afforded the choice to participate in either the Program or the Company's Commercial and Industrial ("C&I") program, but not both.4

-The Plan provides information on the components of the Company's SBDI Program.
-The Plan is a living document and will be updated as needed by the Company to reflect any new Commission orders and programmatic changes.
-The Plan outlines the SBDI Program's overall budget and implementation strategy to meet its goal.
+The Implementation Plan herein provides information on the components of the Company's Program.
+The Plan is a living document and will be updated as needed by the Company to reflect any Orders and programmatic changes.
+The implementation plan outlines the Program's overall budget and implementation strategy to meet its goal.

-1 Case 07-M-0548, Proceeding on Motion of the Commission Regarding an Energy Efficiency Portfolio Standard, Order Establishing Energy Efficiency Portfolio Standard and Approving Programs, issued and effective June 23, 2008.
+1 Case 07-M-0548, Order Establishing Energy Efficiency Portfolio Standard and Approving Programs, issued and effective June 23, 2008.